 Parts of the programme that deal specifically with puberty and human reproduction are normally covered in Years 5 and 6 and parents are told when this is likely to happen during the year.
 Such issues are dealt with sensitively and involve discussions about emotions, caring relationships, security and stability of families as well as personal health and biological aspects of reproduction.
 Lessons are usually mixed whole class lessons with the normal class teachers.
 Some aspects are discussed separately with boys and girls, though all aspects are taught to both.

 Parents are welcome to look at teaching plans and organisation of lessons and to discuss their own views with us in order for home and school to be mutually supportive.
 Parents can withdraw their child from all or part of the sex education provided except that which forms part of the National Curriculum in Science.
 Parents should discuss any such request with the Head teacher.

 A full copy of the school’s Health and Sex Education Policy is available on request.

 Modern Foreign Languages is taught, with the subject of choice being French.

 Religious Education (RE) is taught in accordance with the Worcestershire Agreed Syllabus and the opportunity for collective worship occurs daily.
 Parents have the right to withdraw their children from RE or Collective Worship.

 From September 2015 a new approach to formally assessing and recording the progress of our children has been introduced.
-The O-Track and Class Track monitoring and assessment system will be used which informs staff and parents of the specific skills and knowledge that the children need to develop in order to progress.
+At Meadow Green we use Optimum Education's O-Track and Class Track monitoring and assessment system to record children's learning and which informs staff and parents of the specific skills and knowledge that the children need to develop in order to progress.
 Pupils individual progress against key learning objectives will be shared termly in order to ensure parents understand how their child is dong and areas where they can support the learning at home.